-- Recognizes birth as a key life experience that the mother will remember all her life
+Recognizes birth as a key life experience that the birthing person will remember all their life

-- Stays by the side of the labouring woman throughout labour and delivery
+- Stays by the side of the labouring person throughout labour and delivery

-- Understands the physiology of birth and the emotional needs of the woman in labour
+- Understands the physiology of birth and the emotional needs of the person in labour

-- Assists a woman and her partner in preparing for and carrying out her plans for birth
+- Assists families in preparing for and carrying out their plans for birth

 - Provides emotional support, physical guidance and comfort techniques, an objective viewpoint, and information to aid in decision making

-- Facilitates communication between the labouring woman, her partner, and the other care providers
+- Facilitates communication between the labouring person, their partner, and the other care providers

-- Complements the care provided by her partner, other family members, and friends
+- Complements the care provided by partners, other family members, and friends

 Many organizations offer doula training and certification, including DONA (Doulas of North America), CAPPA (Childbirth and Postpartum Professional Association), Birth Works (TM), and Birthing From Within (TM).
 Most trainings include a weekend course with follow-up homework and hands-on experience for those who want to become certified.

 Following are links to the websites of some local doulas.
 ASAC does not endorse any particular doula, and strongly recommends that you interview a doula before engaging their services.
-If you need help or suggestions preparing for an interview, please contact ASAC at email@example.com.
-For the names of more doulas, contact the Doula Association of Edmonton.
+If you need help or suggestions preparing for an interview, please contact ASAC at firstname.lastname@example.org or the Doula Association of Edmonton (DAE).

 Listings for Doula’s may be found in our Community Resources and Business Listings.